-During the year, the Committee's discussions have been broad ranging.
-In addition to the five formally convened Audit Committee meetings from 1 January 2015 to the date of this report, the Committee has had regular contact and meetings with the Investment Manager, the Administrator and the Auditor.
-These meetings and discussions focussed on, but were not limited to:
+During the year, the Audit Committee's discussions have been broad ranging.
+In addition to the six formally convened Audit Committee meetings from 1 January 2016 to the date of this report, the Audit Committee has had regular contact and meetings with the Investment Manager, the Administrator and the

+Auditor.
+These meetings and discussions focused on, but were not limited to:

-- reviewing the updated risk matrix of the Company; - reviewing the Company's corporate governance framework; - reviewing the Company's ongoing internal controls; - considering the ongoing assessment of the Company as a going concern; - considering the period of assessment and longer term viability of the Group; - monitoring the ongoing appropriateness of the Company's status as an investment entity under IFRS 10, in particular following an acquisition; - monitoring compliance with AIFMD, the AIC code and other regulatory and governance frameworks; - reviewing and approving the audit plan in relation to the audit of the Company's Annual Report and financial statements; - monitoring compliance with the Company's policy on the provision of non-audit services by the Auditor; and - reviewing the effectiveness, resources, qualifications and independence of the Auditor.
+- a detailed analysis of the Company's quarterly NAVs; - reviewing the updated risk matrix of the Company; - reviewing the Company's corporate governance framework; - reviewing the internal controls framework for the Company, the Administrator and the Investment Manager, considering the need for a separate internal audit function; - considering any incidents of internal control failure or fraud and the Company's response; - considering the ongoing assessment of the Company as a going concern; - considering the principal risks and period of assessment for the longer term viability of the Company; - monitoring the ongoing appropriateness of the Company's status as an investment entity under IFRS 10, in particular following an acquisition; - monitoring compliance with AIFMD, the AIC code and other regulatory and governance frameworks; - reviewing and approving the audit plan in relation to the audit of the Company's Annual Report and financial statements; - monitoring compliance with the Company's policy on the provision of non-audit services by the Auditor; and - reviewing the effectiveness, resources, qualifications and independence of the Auditor.